-The 2010 inspection of the LUCs at SS016 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+The 2011 inspection of the LUCs at SS016 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
 There is no evidence that the PAH-impacted soil has been disturbed either with or without proper authorization.
 A warning sign has been posted on a tree in the middle of the site to notify base workers of the presence of the controlled area.
 Photograph 2 in Appendix B of this report shows the controlled area at SS016.

 The controlled area at SS016 is located one block from the Asset Management office, and a Travis AFB restoration project manager drives by the controlled area during visits to the Central Groundwater Treatment Plant.
-Because of the construction of the bioreactor that took place at SS016 in 2010 as an optimization of its interim groundwater remedial action, at least one Travis AFB environmental restoration project manager viewed the controlled area at least on a weekly basis.
+As a result, at least one Travis AFB environmental restoration project manager drives by the controlled area at least on a monthly basis.